dwarfmaster/Babel2/README.md

 ## Installation

-Babel2 is written completely in Common Lisp and has been tested with these Lisp implementations:

 ### Mac OS X or Linux

 Installation scripts are provided for both [Linux](https://github.com/EvolutionaryLinguisticsAssociation/Babel2/wiki/Installation-Script) and [Mac OS](https://github.com/EvolutionaryLinguisticsAssociation/Babel2/wiki/Installation-Script).
 These scripts will install all necessary tools for you to get started with Babel2 development.